How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

 Plan your walks

-Plan your walks also should be in your tips of pet care in hot weather.
+Plan a walk also should be in your tips on how to take care of your dog in heat.
 It is so great to go jogging with your dog on a hot, sunny day.
 However, this can result in many risks to your pets.

 Plan your walks also should be in your tips of pet care in hot weather

 Take your dog for a walk early in the morning or late in the evening, when the ground is cooler.
-This will not only protect their paws but will also make them more comfortable.
+Doing so will protect their paws and make them more comfortable.

 Even on short walks, hot pavements, asphalt, and artificial grass can burn their paws and cause severe pain.
 Even on a pleasant, breezy day, asphalt and tarmac can reach 52°C when the sun is at its hottest.